Oct 29, 2024 6:40:24 PM

 Step 4: The antigen (or other hydrophilic actives) is added to the solution whereby large multi-layer vesicles (MLVs) are generated.

-Step 5: The MLVs are processed through a Microfluidizer® Processor to reduce their size to small uni-lamellar vesicles.
+Step 5: The MLVs are processed through a Microfluidizer® processor to reduce their size to small uni-lamellar vesicles.
+The MLVs are processed through a Microfluidizer® processor to reduce their size to small uni-lamellar vesicles.

 Furthermore, the addition of the hydrophilic antigens downstream of the LNP creation works well if the antigens can adsorb to the surface of the LNPs.